-Evolutionary psychology examines psychological traits—such as memory, perception, or language—from a modern evolutionary perspective.
+Evolutionary psychology examines psychological traits—such as memory, perception, and language—from a modern evolutionary perspective.
 Evolutionary psychologists seek to identify which of these traits are evolved adaptions: in other words, how they are the functional products of natural selection or sexual selection.

 Health and Medicine

-Careers in health settings can vary widely and include health psychology (sometimes called health and wellness psychology), occupational health psychology, and medical psychology.
+Careers in health settings can vary widely and include health psychology (sometimes called health-and-wellness psychology), occupational-health psychology, and medical psychology.
 Health psychology concerns itself with understanding how biology, behavior, and social context influence health and illness; health psychologists generally work alongside other medical professionals in clinical settings, although many also teach and conduct research.
 Medical psychology involves the application of a range of psychological principles, theories, and findings to the effective management of physical and mental disorders to improve the psychological and physical health of the patient.
-Occupational health psychology (OHP) is a relatively new discipline concerned with identifying psychosocial characteristics of workplaces that give rise to health-related problems in people who work.
+Occupational-health psychology (OHP) is a relatively new discipline concerned with identifying psychosocial characteristics of workplaces that give rise to health-related problems in people who work.

 In addition to the many options listed above, many graduates of psychology will choose to make careers in academia.
-Some may become full-time or adjunct faculty teaching at universities, while others may take on faculty positions that are exclusively devoted to conducting research, or a combination of the two.
+Some may become full-time or adjunct faculty at universities, while others may take on faculty positions that are exclusively devoted to conducting research, or a combination of the two.